scEEMS Model Training Tutorial#

 Methods Overview#

-We use a single CatBoost (Categorical Boosting) gradient boosting model optimized for genomic data.
-CatBoost builds an ensemble of decision trees sequentially, where each tree learns from previous errors, making it particularly effective for high-dimensional biological datasets with mixed data types.
+We use CatBoost, a gradient boosting framework that builds an ensemble of decision trees sequentially.
+CatBoost is effective for high-dimensional biological datasets with mixed data types.

 Training Data Construction#